Chocolate Covered Figs

 Homemade Food Gifts

-I love homemade food gifts.
+I love homemade food gifts (just see these sugared nuts).
 They’re a personal way to give a gift without the pressure of gift giving or receiving!
 I also love that they can be made last minute and in bulk!

-So the one thing that I wasn’t doing before I got the cookbook was lightly salting my dried figs before dipping them in the chocolate.
+One quirky thing is to slight salt your figs before dipping.
+Salt accentuates the sweetness of the fig and the tastiness of the chocolate.
 It isn’t mandatory to do this, but that hint of salt perfectly balances the sweetness of the chocolate (and my sprinkle toppings)!

 Use nicer melting chocolate.
 There are a number of brands of chocolate wafers out there for melting.
 I can’t recommend splurging a few extra dollars for the brands that are known to be decadent.
 It really is worth it!